anujsamdariya07/SavvyShop/README.md

 16. Mount Popular in Shop

 17. Make another component Offers.
+Mount it in Shop.

+18. Make another component NewCollections.
+Mount Item component in it.
+Mount NewCollections in Shop.

+19. Make another component NewsLetter.
+Mount it in Shop.

-Mount in Shop.
+20. Make another component Footer.
+Mount it in Shop.